The Data Protection and Digital Information (No. 2) Bill 2022-23

-This note discusses the conventions that have developed as a result of the relationship between individual Members and their constituencies.
+This note discusses the conventions that have developed as a result of the relationship between individual MPs and their constituencies.
 It covers the issues of constituency casework, raising matters relating to another Member’s constituency in the House, and visits and speaking engagements in other constituencies.
 The Note deals also with the related matter of local precedence.

 The conventions dealing with these matters are not the subject of formal parliamentary rules.